twhipple/Modeling_Earthquake_Damage/README.md

 I tried a third time with XGB and the Standard Scalar (even though there didn't seem to be any difference between the Min/Max Scalar and the Standard Scalar on the Random Forest Model).
 This time the model did slightly better for the submission but still not great - 73%, which was actually better than my own testing score.

+Finally I tried using get_dummies to include all of the categorical columns.
+Though not only did this add a lot of columns it didn't improve the score - so in the end I left it out.
+Considering the leader of the board had only a score of 0.7560 I feel like I was pretty close!

 ![Picture4](https://raw.githubusercontent.com/twhipple/Modeling_Earthquake_Damage/main/Images/damage_bar_plot.png)